jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 I guess I feel I might want to polish up the way I explain things, before I put effort into merging the articles together at all?
 Are the articles not particularly small, like some of the articles I merged together before?

 Some articles are smallish or sort of medium sized.
 I think I could just make it one article.
-That may make it more manageable the way I would like.
+That may make it more manageable the way I might like.
 I do not see my not entirely agreeing with the concept anymore as standing in the way of that.

 Still want to change the fonts.